willnationsdev/deconstructing-godot/gdscript_to_cpp/episodes/episode_1.md

             class TileSet : public Resource {
             public:
                 // Belongs to TileSet, but...
-                // - is built by TileSetEditorPlugin.
+                // - TileSetEditorPlugin creates them *for* TileSet
-                // - is accessed by TileMap for rendering calculations.
+                //     - Passes to TileSet to create internal TileData instances.
-                // Passed to TileSet for configuring TileData instances. struct ShapeData {
+                // - TileMap accesses them for rendering calculations. struct ShapeData {
                     // dimensions, position, etc.
                 };
             private:
                 // Managed internally by TileSet.
-Holds all data about a tile. struct TileData {
+Holds all data for a tile. struct TileData {
-                    // ShapeData array, name, collision/occlusion/navigation polygon
+                    // ShapeData array
                 };
             };
             ```